-Before the coronavirus disease 2019 (COVID-19) pandemic, over 4000 people were dying from tuberculosis (TB) every day [1].
-As with past emergencies [2], the impact of COVID-19 on TB outcomes is a serious cause for concern [3] but is currently unknown.
-Health system overload, due to high numbers of COVID-19 cases, as well as interventions necessary to limit the transmission of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), could result in severe reductions in health service availability and access for the detection and treatment of TB cases [4].
-However, physical distancing interventions could also limit Mycobacterium tuberculosis transmission outside of households, where most transmission occurs [5].
-This has not been adequately explored in concurrent work [6-8], and it is currently unclear whether social distancing could compensate for disruptions in TB services, and what the impact of these combined COVID-19 disruption effects on TB burden is likely to be.
+Before the COVID-19 pandemic, over 4000 people were dying from tuberculosis (TB) every day.
+[1] As with past emergencies[2], the impact of COVID-19 on TB outcomes is a serious cause for concern [3] but is currently unknown.
+Health systems overload, due to high numbers of COVID-19 cases, as well as interventions necessary to limit the transmission of SARS-CoV-2, could result in severe reductions in health service availability and access for the detection and treatment of TB cases.
+[4] However, physical distancing interventions could also limit Mycobacterium tuberculosis transmission outside of households, where most transmission occurs.
+[5] This has not been adequately explored in existing work, [6-8] and it is currently unclear whether social distancing could compensate for disruptions in TB services, and what the impact of these combined COVID-19 disruption effects on TB burden is likely to be.

-We used a mathematical model of TB with an age-specific contact matrix calibrated to data from China, India and South Africa (R.C.
-Harris, T. Sumner, G.M.
-Knight, et al.; unpublished results), key high TB burden countries accounting for approximately 40% of global TB cases [1], to estimate the relative impact of reductions in social contacts and health services due to COVID-19 on TB burden.
-We considered three scenarios for reductions in different forms of social contact, reweighting contact rates between age groups to reflect large reductions in the number of contacts per day occurring in schools (0%, 50%, and 100% in the low, medium, and high scenarios respectively), transport (30%, 60%, 80%) and leisure settings (50%, 70%, 80%), and smaller reductions in contacts occurring in workplaces (20%, 30%, 50%), which are within the range of already observed reductions [9, 10].
-We assumed that mean numbers of contacts occurring within home settings did not change, although we did not model households explicitly.
-We also considered three scenarios for TB health service disruption, which could be a result of a number of factors, such as decreases in diagnostic activities and clinic visits, delays in diagnosis and treatment initiation, and reduced treatment support.
+We used a mathematical model of TB with an age-specific contact matrix calibrated to data from China, India and South Africa, [9] key high TB burden countries accounting for approximately 40% of global TB cases, [1] to estimate the relative impact of reductions in social contacts and health services due to COVID-19 on TB burden.
+We considered three scenarios for reductions in different forms of social contact, reweighting contact rates between age groups to reflect large reductions in the number of contacts per day occurring in schools (0%, 50%, and 100% in the low, medium, and high scenarios respectively), transport (30%, 60%, 80%) and leisure settings (50%, 70%, 80%), and smaller reductions in contacts occurring in workplaces (20%, 30%, 50%), which are within the range of already observed reductions.
+[10,11] We assumed that mean numbers of contacts occurring within home settings did not change, although we did not model households explicitly.
+We also considered three scenarios for TB health service disruption, which could be a result of a number of factors such as decreases in diagnostic activities and clinic visits, delays in diagnosis and treatment initiation, and reduced treatment support.
 These were modelled as reductions in the proportion of incident TB cases detected and detected cases successfully treated: a 20%, 50% or 80% relative reduction in both simultaneously.
-Although our scenarios are in line with initial evidence on reductions in tested and notified cases [11, 12], we examined a wide range of disruptions here as the scale of these is, as yet, largely unknown.
-Both reductions in social contact and in health service parameters were implemented from early 2020, and were assumed to last for 6 months.
+Although our scenarios are in line with initial evidence on reductions in tested and notified cases [12,13], we examined a wide range of disruptions here as the scale of these is, as yet, largely unknown..
+Both reductions in social contact and in health service parameters were implemented from early 2020, and were assumed to last for six months.
 We estimated the cumulative change in TB incidence and deaths over 5 years for each combination of these scenarios compared to a baseline with no change.

-Results suggest that any potential "benefit" of social distancing on TB burden is likely to be larger for TB disease incidence, than for TB deaths (figure 1a-c versus d-f).
+Results suggest that any potential 'benefit' of social distancing on TB burden is likely to be larger for TB disease incidence, than for TB deaths (Fig1 a-c vs d-f).
 Such that in some scenarios where health services are less affected, lower numbers of TB cases may occur over this period.
-However, this is not considered the most plausible scenario based on current anecdotal information in most low- and middle-income settings.
+However, this is not considered the most plausible scenario based on current anecdotal information in most low and middle income settings.
 In addition, this potential reduction in the impact on TB burden tends not to be true for TB deaths, which show a net increase in deaths in all scenarios with some level of health service disruption.
 In scenarios with substantial health service disruption, we project an increase in both TB cases and deaths, regardless of the level of social distancing.